johan-socarras/EVE-NG-Networking-Labs/01-three-tier-enterprise-lan/verification.md

 Expected result:

-* Devices in different sites should be able to reach each other according to the routing design.
+* ICMP should succeed between the isolated lab endpoints because the VLAN 999 ACL explicitly permits ICMP.
+* These tests verify routing and return-path reachability.
+* These ping results do not demonstrate unrestricted TCP or UDP connectivity between the isolated VLANs.

-Status: Passed
+Status: Passed for the documented ICMP tests

 ## 6. Default Route Verification